sparkfunX/Buzzard/README.md

   -d DESTINATION        Output destination filename (extension depends on -o
                         flag)
   -c                    If specified labelText is used as a path to collection
                         script (a text list of labels and options to create)
+  -stdout               If specified output is written to stdout

   ```

   ## labelText